NextME14/LKValues/README.md

 ---

-## Data Release and Privacy

-The public release does not include:

-- raw survey responses;
-- participant names or direct identifiers;
-- private demographic combinations that may enable re-identification;
-- original copyrighted news articles;
-- API keys, credentials, or internal project materials.

-Only derived annotations, paraphrased scenarios, aligned translations, metadata, and benchmark items are released.

----

 ## Models Evaluated

 The paper evaluates a range of proprietary and open-weight models and adapts the following base models using LKvaluesIT: